gvwilson/sensibleadventures/nardica/outline.md

 5. The Governor
     *   "You will never find a more wretched hive of scum and villainy." - Wales
-    *   Madi bridles.
+    *   Iffy bridles.
 "It ain't that bad."
 Wales laughs, tries to explain it's a quote.
     *   Jelly fishers with their ultra-fine nets straining goo into vats where it will be boiled down to make slurry for the gas cookers
     *   The smell was like a wall, a hammer, a punch --- like home
     *   Welcoming committee: a dozen hard men with guns and swords (which are really shock sticks - Wales' comment)